StackVista/stackstate-docs/setup/data-management/data_retention.md

 ### Update values.yaml and apply the change

 The change made to the persistent volume claim (PVC) will remain for the lifetime of the PVC, but whenever a clean install is done it will be lost.
 More importantly however, after resizing the PVC there is now a discrepancy between the cluster state and the definition of the desired state in the values.yaml.
 Therefore it's recommended to update the values.yaml as well.
-To circumvent the fact that this change is not allowed we first remove the stateful set (but keep the pods running) to re-create it with the new settings.
+To circumvent the fact that this change is not allowed, first remove the stateful set (but keep the pods running) to re-create it with the new settings.

 {% hint style="info" %}
 This step doesn't change the size of the PVC itself, so only doing this step will result in no changes at all to the running environment.